ParamjotSingh5/Football_Registration/README.md

 * Changing selected option from select list, checks its value if other then 0.
 * Special case: checks whether if its name is `countryselect`, if ✔️ `true`, calls a method `fecthStatesSelectList(selectedOptionText)` to bind data with state list, and kind of same procedure is followed when state list is changed for city select list.
-* ⚠️ Super special case: While working with form, we may encounter a stage, where a country does not have states in it 😕 (try **Anguilla**).
-In that situation, we by-pass state select list selection, and directly calls `fetchCitySelectListForStates(selectedOptionText)` to bind data to city select list 🧐.

 ### 📌 click on checkbox/ radio